SemiringInc/JSON-NLP/README.md

 (Link to paper is coming soon)

-This code, documentation, and examples are brought to you by the [Semiring].
+This code, documentation, and examples are brought to you by the [NLP-Lab.org] and [Semiring].

 (C) 2018-2020 The [Semiring]